 Here are the updated instructions per Dr. Scott Budge:

-- In any web browser, go to the thesis template page.
+- Go to the thesis template page.

 - The students can then download all of the files in the directory and use them to build the thesis example.
 The latest revision of the LaTeX thesis example will always be the one in the directory.

-- If any student needs to modify the files to make his/her thesis work, they should contact Dr. Scott Budge
+- If any student needs to modify the files to make his/her thesis work, they should contact Dr. Scott Budge.